How are electoral boundaries decided?

 Timeline for the next review

-The Representation Commission will then review the names and boundaries of the electorates.
+The Representation Commission will review the names and boundaries of the electorates.
 Any changes they make will apply for the 2026 General Election.

 Changes to the Māori Electoral Option